If you’re a farmer affected by recent flooding in the Midwest, please check out this running list of available resources.

 1. Document Everything

 Almost every program or policy that can be of help to farmers will require documentation of the loss.
 After a disaster, only physical safety is more urgent than documenting the damage.
-Collect photos, notes, descriptions, and keep receipts and anything else that may help prove what happened on the farm to someone who’s never been there.
+Collect photos, notes, descriptions, and keep receipts and anything and everything that will help to prove to a person that has never been to the farm what happened there.